 CONCLUSION: In addition to all that Paul asks Philemon to do, there is also his observation that a great change had taken place in Onesimus.
-Paul had seen the fruit of his salvation.
+Paul had seen the fruit of salvation.
 Onesimus did not come back because he was good; he came back because he had the letter and he had Paul as the intercessor to pay his price.
 However, he was a changed man because of this.
 This is the way the Christian is.
 He does not change so he can come back to God; he changes because he has come back to God.
 He does not turn over a new leaf in order to be a Christian; he does so because he is a Christian.
-Thank God for the salvation pictured so beautifully in this little personal letter from Paul to Philemon.
+Thank God for the salvation pictured so beautifully in this little book.